-Using a webcam (select models only)
+Using a webcam

-The computer has an integrated webcam that records video and captures photographs.
+Your computer has an integrated webcam that records video and captures photographs.
 Some models may allow you to video conference and chat online using streaming video.

 ▲ To start the webcam, from the Start screen, type camera, and then select Camera from the list of applications.